- Do you want to grow as a professional?

 Aims for students to:

-Understand the theoretical ides and views underpinning research with children.
-Students:- Gain knowledge and understanding about the challenges and solutions researchers face as they in research work with children and young people, in matters such as relations and interaction, informed consent, confidentiality and protection.
+- Gain knowledge and understanding about the challenges and solutions researchers face as they conduct research work with children and young people, in matters such as relations and interaction, informed consent, confidentiality and protection.

-- Gain knowledge and understanding on the performance of research with children and young people.
+- Gain knowledge and understanding of the performance of research with children and young people.

-- Are able to apply theoretical approach as planning projects and research.
+- Can apply a theoretical approach to planning projects and research.

 This course focuses on qualitative research methods.
 It looks at different movements and traditions in research methodology and their relationship to the structure and execution of research.
 The course also touches on the ethics of research, validity and different views of these concepts.
 Students will conduct a small research project, which provides training in a literature review, data collection, data analysis, and presentation of research findings.
 Students work as a team throughout the semester.